-The operation of 3D printing in construction is quite simple, since it only involves integrating different technologies to be able to create the models and bring them to reality.
+The operation of 3D printing in construction is quite simple since it only involves integrating different technologies to create the models and bring them to life.

-Currently many companies in the sector have software to design a work in depth, including plumbing, electrical systems and their components, systems for printing in three dimensions can be integrated with these programs, in this way the models can be transferred to the printer 3D to later bring them to reality.
+Currently, many companies in the sector have software to design work in depth, including plumbing and electrical systems and their components.
+Systems for printing in three dimensions can be integrated with these programs.
+In this way, the models can be transferred to the 3D printer to later bring them to reality.

 What are the benefits of 3D printing in construction?

-3D printing is quite useful for construction , proof of this is the many benefits it provides, starting with a reduction in labor costs by 80% since the number of existing workers is sufficient to install the printed parts.
-In addition, the process generates 60% less waste compared to traditional construction techniques.
+3D printing is quite useful for construction.
+Proof of this is the many benefits it provides, starting with a reduction in labor costs by 80% since the number of existing workers is sufficient to install the printed parts.
+In addition, the process generates 60% less waste than traditional construction techniques.

-As if that were not enough, while using conventional construction methods a work can take many months to complete, when 3D printing is used your projects take 70% less time, meaning that in just a few hours or days you have all the materials.
-Similarly, with this technique there is more security and flexibility when designing.
+As if that were not enough, while conventional construction methods can take many months to complete, when 3D printing is used, your projects take 70% less time, meaning that in just a few hours or days, you have all the materials.
+Similarly, with this technique, there is more security and flexibility when designing.

 3D printing in civil engineering